distributed-system-analysis/pbench/docs/API/V1/contents.md

 ## Response body

-This returns an `application/json` response body describing the target of `<path>`, in terms of "file" and "directory" JSON objects.
+This API returns an `application/json` response body consisting of a JSON object which describes the target `<path>`, in terms of lists of "file" and "directory" JSON objects (as described below).

-When the target is a directory, the response object contains a list of subdirectories and a list of files; if the target is a file (either a regular file or a symlink) it returns the file object for that path.
+When the target is a directory, the response object contains a list of subdirectories and a list of files; if the target is a file it returns the file object for that path.

-When the target directory contains symlinks, the symlinks will be reported either in the `"file"` list (if the target of the symlink is a file) or in the `"directory"` list (if the target of the symlink is a directory).

 ### Directory

-When the `<path>` refers to a directory within the dataset representation, Pbench returns a JSON object with a list of subdirectory objects and a list of file objects.
+When the `<path>` refers to a directory within the dataset representation, Pbench returns a JSON object containing a list of subdirectory objects (`directories`) and a list of file objects (`files`).

 #### Directory object

-The directory object gives the name of the directory, and a URI that can be used with a subsequent `GET` operation to get directory data about that nested path.
+The directory object gives the name of the directory, and a URI that can be used with a subsequent `GET` operation to get directory data for that nested path.

 #### File object

-The file object gives the name of the file and a URI that can be used with a subsequent `GET` operation to return the buffered byte stream of that file.
+The file object gives the name of the file and a URI that can be used with a subsequent `GET` operation to return the raw byte stream of that file.

-Note that soft links within the dataset representation will result in a URI returning a linked file's byte stream or a linked directory's [directory object](Directory object).
+Note that symlinks within the dataset representation will result in a URI returning the linked file's byte stream or the linked directory's [directory object](#directory-object).

 #### Example